 "Our fishery will be ruined by out of towners"

-The internet has made fishing a lot easier for today's angler.
-All the information is available with the click of the mouse - state fishery departments, USGS flow data, weather channel, blogs, e-magazines, websites dedicated to steelhead and even Uncle John's webcams at his camp on the lower Elk.
+Yes, the internet has made fishing a lot easier for today's angler.
+All the information is available with the click of the mouse - state fishery departments, USGS flow data, Youtube, Facebook, blogs, e-magazines, and even Uncle John's webcams at his camp on the lower Elk.
 The majority of anglers still use fishing websites to find out what the pulse of the Alley is like.
 I never post a report on the two most popular sites for Lake Erie steelheaders - steelheadsite.com and ohiogamefishing.com, because I've been banned from both.
 I'll admit for shits and giggles, I loved to stir the pot and rattle the moderator's cages.
 Both have declined in membership over the years because of the constant bickering and accusations.
 That biggest complaints are spoon feeding and naming locations on the rivers.
-The haters will attempt chase off any newbie or out of towner that dares to ask the question "Are there any fish in the river?" or "Where can I go to catch them?"
+The haters will attempt chase off any newbie or out of towner that dares to ask any questions.

 If there's one thing the internet has created, it's the lazy inept steelheader.
 Instead of going out and learning from trail and error, they'll post question like "Are there any fish in the rivers? or "Where are the best locations?"
 They'll start breaking out in a cold sweat Friday night and go into full panic mode when they get up Saturday morning and there are no reports.
-They come up with all of the excuses - can't risk wasting gas because they live a couple hours away and there isn't enough time to figure out where the fish are.
-I call bullshit because I go through a lot of gas in pursuit of steel.
-That's part of the game and I'm willing to shell out the dough.
+They come up with all of the excuses.
+They can't risk wasting gas because they live a couple hours away and there isn't enough time to figure out where the fish are.
+I call bullshit, because I live about 50 to 100 miles away from some of my favorite streams.
+I spend a lot of money on fuel and every angler knows that even the best conditions doesn't gaurantee you'll be hooking into fish.

 1 comment: